jtkim-kaist/VAD/README.md

 We attached the sample database to 'path/to/project/data/raw'.
 Please refer to the database for understanding the data format.
 The training procedure has 2 steps: (i) MRCG extraction; (ii) Model training.

-Note: Current version only supports DNN based training.
+Note: Do not forget adding the path to this project in the matlab.
+Current version only supports DNN based training.
 We will update training script for other models.

 ```
 # train.sh
 # train script options